varshahindupur09/Weather-Data-Exploration-Tool/README.md

-# Assignment 2 - Data ETL Pipeline
+# Weather Data ETL Pipeline / Exploration Tool

 ### Overview
 This utility collects weather data from SEVIR that was recorded by the GOES and NEXRAD satellites.
 With the help of Airflow and Crontab, a scheduling tool, we can use this tool to collect data from NOAA's AWS S3 bucket and create an extraction-transformation-loading (ETL) process to collect real-time data on daily basis.